-As mentioned on page 28 of the financial statements, the Company has outsourced its accounting function to a third party service provider.
+As mentioned above, the Company has outsourced its accounting function to a third party service provider.
 Our audit scope included understanding of the relevant accounting processes and controls in place at the Company's third party accounting service provider.
 We performed the audit using substantive approach without placing reliance on controls.
 We reviewed the service auditor's report for the third party administrator of the Company.